dengpris/ECE444-F2022-Lab3/README.md

 This is a modified version of the previous Assignment1 template.

-The deploye version can be found at https://lab3-docker.herokuapp.com.
+The deployed version can be found at https://lab3-docker.herokuapp.com.

 ## Changes
 + Removed hardcodes of backend urls.